 In the 1940s, the agricultural divisions of Dow Chemical and Shell started selling two soil fumigants under the trade names of D-D and Telone to help farmers manage crop damaging nematodes.
 Because pesticides are meant to kill living organisms, they are by their nature, toxic.
-However, one chemical in D-D and Telone was particularly toxic to humans and persistent in the environment - 1,2,3-TCP, or Trichloropropane (TCP).
+However, the TCP in D-D and Telone was particularly toxic to humans and persistent in the environment.

 Ironically, TCP was not the ingredient that killed the nematodes.
 It was instead a contaminant that occurred in the manufacture of the fumigants.
-While it was easily removable before the products went to market, Dow and Shell chose instead to leave it in and simply – and deceptively– registered it as an active ingredient.
-In other words, they falsely claimed that the contaminant was necessary to the effectiveness of their products.
-This was despite the fact that the companies already had scientific evidence that the chemical was dangerous to humans.
+While it was easily removable before the products went to market, Dow and Shell chose instead to leave it in and simply – and deceptively– register it as an “active” ingredient.
+In other words, they falsely claimed that the contaminant was necessary to the effectiveness of their products despite having scientific evidence that the chemical was dangerous to humans.